Most interesting landmarks of Indonesia

 - Bluestone beach near Ende – Lesser Sunda Islands, East Nusa Tenggara, Flores.
 Beach consisting of amazing blue-green stones.

 - Pura Batu Balong natural bridge – Lesser Sunda Islands, Bali.
-Spectacular natural bridge leading to a temple rising above the sea waves.
+Spectacular natural bridge which leads to a temple rising above the sea waves.

 Man-made landmarks of Indonesia